Poltergeist II: The Other Side: Plot

 The Cuesta Verde neighborhood is turned into an archaeological dig centered on the spot where the Freelings' home stood.
 (Note: The film is set one year after the events of the first film.)
 The excavation leads to the discovery of a cave.
 Its existence is revealed to psychic Tangina Barrons, who informs her friend Taylor, a Native American shaman.
-After investigating the cave for himself, Taylor realizes that the spirit of Rev. Henry Kane, an insane preacher whom he has seen in dreams, is after Carol Anne and goes to defend her.
+After investigating the cave for himself, Taylor realizes that the spirit of Rev. Henry Kane, an insane preacher whom he has seen in dreams, is after Carol Anne Freeling and goes to defend her.

 The Freeling family has relocated and now live in a house with Diane's mother, Jess.
 Grandma Jess is highly clairvoyant, and believes that Diane and Carol Anne possess the same abilities.
 Jess later dies from natural causes, but not before telling Diane one last time that she will always "be there" if she needs her.

 Taylor shows up as Kane begins his first assault on the home.
 Unable to get in through the television, as the family has removed all television sets from the house, Kane's minions are forced to find another way in, this time through Carol Anne's toy telephone.
 The attack fails, and the family gets out of the house quickly.
 Taylor introduces himself and convinces them that running would be a waste of time since Kane would only find them again, and they return to the house.

 Kane shows up at the home one day in human form and demands to be let in, but Steven refuses.
 Taylor congratulates him for resisting Kane, then takes Steven to the desert and gives him the "Power of Smoke", a Native spirit that can repel Kane.
 Tangina visits the house and helps Diane to understand Kane's history and how he became the Beast that is now stalking the family.
 Diane turns out to be unique in that she is one of the only people on earth who have been to the spirit world while living.
 Diane has visions of Kane in the mid-19th century when he was the head of an apocalyptic cult.
 Kane led his followers through the desert and into the cave, because he believed that the end of the world was coming, but then kept them trapped and captive there to slowly die with him after the day of his prediction came and went.
 Because he was so deranged and evil, Kane became a monster after death and controls the souls of his followers.
 Taylor warns the family that Kane is extremely clever and will try to tear them apart.